madebykind/madebykind-v3/content/work/jackson-crane.md

   fashion them into a strategic plan which would help support stability and then growth over the next 5 years.
 key_stat: null
-description: Bringing focus to a sustainable architecture and interior design practice.
 summary: null
 topics:
   - Research and analysis